 With respect to air emissions an assessment of the impact of aerial ammonia emissions on any SSSIs within 5km or European Sites within 10km.

 Species

-A Phase 1 habitat survey will be carried out to establish if, and to what extent, the site is used by protected species.
-An assessment will be carried out to identify any direct habitat loss resulting from the scheme, any impacts on protected or BAP species present in the vicinity and whether there are any opportunities for mitigation and enhancement.
+An assessment has been carried out to identify any direct habitat loss resulting from the scheme, any impacts on protected or BAP species present in the vicinity and whether there are any opportunities for mitigation and enhancement.